laurenchen0631/English-Learning/category/common_phrase.md

 	- An amount of milk is in the bottle.
 - amounts of 大量
 	- Amounts of snow are falling down.
+- a variety of 各式各樣的 == a number of different kinds of
+	- They argued that cycling would encourage women to get involved in a variety of noble causes.

 ## Degree